Storing Touch Up Paint Left By Your Painter

 Stick with Original Containers: The original paint can is designed for proper storage—keep it there to avoid air exposure unless it’s damaged.

-Downsize for Long-Term: For a touch-up project years away, transfer paint to a plastic container to minimize air space—less air, less drying.
-Add plastic wrap under the lid for extra protection.
+Downsize for Long-Term: For a touch-up project years away, transfer paint to bottles or a smaller metal can or glass jar to minimize air space—less air, less drying.
+Bottles are ideal to store leftover paint in a small amount, making it easy to store leftover paint for future touch-ups or minor projects.

 Avoid Sun and Heat: Never store paint containers near heaters or in direct sunlight—it’ll spoil fast.

-Insulate in Cold Climates: In St. George’s cooler months (not quite Shark Tank harsh winters!), wrap cans in bubble wrap to prevent freezing—frozen paint’s a goner.
+Insulate in Cold Climates: In St. George’s cooler months (not quite stark harsh winters!), wrap cans in bubble wrap to prevent freezing—frozen paint’s a goner.

 Key Considerations